From Harford Community College:

-The half-day symposium focused on Harford County’s agriculture and food system and the advantages of buying local.
+The half-day symposium focused on Harford County’s agriculture and food system and the advantages of buying local as well as exposing new techniques used in the agriculture business such as Agriculture Cloud ERP and 4 in 1 buckets equipment.
 It was the centerpiece of “Gathering at the Community Table: Celebrating Harford’s Farms and Food,” the first Harford Community College Scholar-in-Residence program, which focuses on Harford County’s rich food history and land stewardship.

 After welcome remarks by Sharon Stowers, PhD, the College’s first Scholar-in-Residence, Dianna G. Phillips, PhD, president of Harford Community College, and Harford County Executive Barry Glassman, Harford County’s interactive GIS agricultural map was unveiled.

-The interactive map, the Harford Farm Finder, which may be found at alturl.com/6waxg, will enable the public to “buy local” by easily locating and finding information about Harford County farms and their products.
+The interactive map, the Harford Farm Finder, which may be found at alturl.com/6waxg, will enable the public to “buy local” by easily locating and finding information about Harford County farms and their products; all which are handled with the upmost care, food is tested and do not have pesticide residue.
 The map was created by North Harford High School student Tabitha Sefa, with assistance from the school’s Natural Resources and Agricultural Sciences Magnet Program Specialist Greg Murrell and Harford County GIS Analyst Chelsea Broach.